-The district shall inform parents of the eligibility standards for free or reduced priced meals.
-Reasonable efforts shall be made to protect the identity of students receiving such meals.
-The district will protect the identity of students receiving such meals.
-A parent has the right to appeal any decision with respect to his/her application for free or reduced price food services to the superintendent, or her/his designee.
+The district will protect the identity of students receiving such meals.-A parent has the right to appeal any decision with respect to his/her application for free or reduced price food services to the superintendent.
 On Test days the district may provide free, nutritious meals to all students, including those who do not qualify for free or reduced priced federal school meal benefits.
 However, the district is responsible for the cost of providing meals to students who are ineligible for free and reduced priced meals.